-Web pages hosted on the Dallas ISD web server or embedded on other websites (wix, etc.) and hyperlinks from these pages must not contain information that is in violation of (or promotes the violation of) any District policy or regulation, nor any local, state, or federal regulation or law.
+Web pages must adhere to the guidelines established by Communication Services.
+Web pages hosted on the Dallas ISD web server or embedded on other websites and hyperlinks from these pages must not contain information that is in violation of (or promotes the violation of) any District policy or regulation, nor any local, state, or federal regulation or law.